nobkd/test-mdit-mdc/README.md

 ## Other issues

-If you wan to use nesting you have to use a differenc count of `:` on the nested component than on the un-nested one.
+If you want to use nesting you have to use a differenc count of `:` on the nested component than on the un-nested one.
 This behavior is different from the one on Nuxt MDC, as far as I know.